 Lynchburg, TN 37352-8500

-Motlow State Community College is a public, multi-campus college offering certificates, associate degrees, and flexible learning pathways in southern Middle Tennessee.
-For over 40 years, Motlow has proven to be a student-centered institution that promotes academic excellence as well as personal and professional growth.
+Motlow State Community College is a public, multi-campus college in southern middle Tennessee offering certificates, associate degrees, and flexible learning pathways.
+For over 45 years, Motlow has proven to be a student-centered institution that promotes academic excellence as well as personal and professional growth.

-The main campus is located in Moore County on 187 acres of land donated by the late Senator Reagor Motlow and family.
-In addition to the main campus, the College boasts three learning centers in Fayetteville, McMinnville and Smyrna.
+The original campus is located in Moore County on 187 acres of land donated by the late Senator Reagor Motlow and family.
+In addition to the Moore County campus, the College boasts three learning centers in Fayetteville, McMinnville and Smyrna.
 The College serves over 540,000 citizens in Motlow's 11-county service area including: Bedford, Cannon, Coffee, Dekalb, Franklin, Lincoln, Moore, Rutherford, Van Buren, Warren and White.

 The wide range of quality academic programs offered at Motlow results from the steady expansion of degree programs to provide alternatives for changing educational needs.
 In addition to general education courses, students may choose from two-year degree programs in over forty disciplines.